-Continue by starting to drain the pond until there is around 12 inches remaining.
-At this point remove the fish from the pond and place them into the temporary container in a shaded area.
+Continue by starting to drain the pond until approximately 12 inches are remaining.
+At this point, remove the fish from the pond and place them into your temporary container in a shaded area.

-Add an aerator or a small pond pump into the container – if your pond is small and cleaning is minimal, you fish will be fine without for a couple of hours – Make sure to place a net over the top of the tank to prevent the fish from jumping out.
+Add an aerator or a small pond pump into the container – if your pond is small and cleaning is minimal, your fish will be fine without one for a couple of hours.
+Make sure to place a net over the top of the tank to prevent the fish from jumping out.

 Step 2 – Removing Plants

 Removing pond plants is the next stage in the cleaning process.
 Trim any dead or damaged foliage and place plants into buckets of pond water for temporary storage.
 If necessary re-pot or divide marginal plants and lilies using suitable pond planting baskets and aquatic compost.

 Step 3 – Emptying and Cleaning Your Pond

 It’s now time to empty the rest of the water from your pond.
 We would suggest using a pond vacuum to remove any unwanted sludge and algae quickly and easily – If you do not possess a pond vac you can also bail or syphon the water from the base of the pond, or maybe it’s time to invest.
 A pond vac would make this step a lot easier.